IMPaCT at Woodlands

 - Treatment will be reviewed regularly, with the implementation of a discharge plan where appropriate.

-Any queries regarding the referral criteria can be discussed with the Clinical Lead Dr Kate Marley, or Wellbeing and Support Centre Manager Kate Dreyer on 0151 529 2299.
+Any queries regarding the referral criteria can be discussed with the Consultant, Dr Kate Marley, or Kate Dreyer Clinical Services Manager - IMPaCT Hub and ASPCT on 0151 529 2637.